-- b.
+b.
+Pitons.
 Pitons will tear apart at about 2,000 pounds of strain.
 Well-placed pitons have pulled out of cracks at 600 to 2,200 pounds strain.
-They are weakened too much for further use if bent back and forth severely in removal. - c.
+They are weakened too much for further use if bent back and forth severely in removal.

+c.
+Snaplinks.
 Snaplinks will open up, the metal straightening out, at 2,000 pounds of stress.
-However, the gate will open with just a few pounds if the snaplink is not placed carefully on the pitons. - d.
+However, the gate will open with just a few pounds if the snaplink is not placed carefully on the pitons.

+d.
+Piton hammer.
 The piton hammer point is used for chipping ice off rocks and to help find and clean out cracks.
 The head is for driving pitons in cracks.
-The handle is not strong enough to permit pulling pitons out with the point. - e.
+The handle is not strong enough to permit pulling pitons out with the point.

+e.
+Packboards.
 Packboards with adaptors for carrying various weapons and loads, are useful carrying devices.
 They are indispensable in terrain where most supplies and equipment have to be manhandled.
-Any load that can be carried by a man, regardless of size or shape, can be lashed to a packboard and carried without discomfort, leaving both hands free for climbing or handling weap-

-- ons.
-If necessary, packboards can be utilized in the construction of emergency litters or used to sleep on when the ground is wet. - f.
+Any load that can be carried by a man, regardless of size or shape, can be lashed to a packboard and carried without discomfort, leaving both hands free for climbing or handling weapons.
+If necessary, packboards can be utilized in the construction of emergency litters or used to sleep on when the ground is wet.

+f.
 Field glasses.
 The constant need for distant observation increases the use of field glasses.
-The distribution of all field glasses in a unit must be made with a view to deriving the maximum use from each pair. - g.
+The distribution of all field glasses in a unit must be made with a view to deriving the maximum use from each pair.

+g.
 Sniper's rifle.
 The frequent and excellent opportunities for sniping and for accurate long range rifle fire suggest the increased use of the sniping rifle.
-Men armed with this weapon must be thoroughly experienced in its use and be specially trained as snipers. - h.
+Men armed with this weapon must be thoroughly experienced in its use and be specially trained as snipers.

+h.
+Ice-ax.
 The ice-ax is primarily an aid in negotiating ice fields and glaciers.
 It is also useful in mountain terrain where steep grass slopes predominate.